Skylab: Program cost

-Summary

 Depictions in film

+A minor storyline of the 1986 film Dogs in Space is an attempt by characters of the Melbourne household to fabricate pieces of Skylab and win a radio station's competition to locate debris from the space station as it fell to earth in Australia.

 The documentary Searching for Skylab was released online in March 2019.
 It was written and directed by Dwight Steven-Boniecki and was partly crowdfunded.

-The alternate history Apple TV+ original series For All Mankind depicts the use of the space station in the first episode of the second season, surviving to the 1980s and coexisting with the Space Shuttle program in the alternate timeline.
+The alternate history Apple TV+ original series For All Mankind (2019) depicts the use of the space station in the first episode of the second season, surviving to the 1980s and coexisting with the Space Shuttle program in the alternate timeline.

 In the 2011 film Skylab, a family gathers in France and waits for the station to fall out of orbit.
 It was directed by Julie Delpy.

 The 2021 Indian film Skylab depicts fictitious incidents in a Telangana village preceding the disintegration of the space station.